RubenJTomlin/Anisotropic-dispersive-2D-Kuramoto-Sivashinsky-Equation/README.md

 a corresponds to alpha in the paper, it controls the aspect ratio of the 2D domain, the transverse length is L^a, and with a=1 the simulations are on square domains.

 NB: These simulations take a long time and output large data files!

+NB2: Even though the sidebar says these codes are 100% Matlab, they are not, only the data handling and plotting tool "plots_mgd2DKSE.m" should be run in Matlab.
+Before this you must run the .exe file (how you run this is dependent on your computer), to solve the 2D KSE and generate data.